-We paid considerable attention to this area during our audit due to the significance of the amounts involved and because of the subjective nature of the judgments and assumptions that management is required to make, particularly due to the high level of uncertainty that can be experienced in the current economic environment.
+We paid considerable attention to this area during our audit due to the significance of the amounts involved and because of the subjective nature of the judgments and assumptions that For collective loss allowances with the support of our internal modelling experts we assessed whether the methodology applied by the Company was compliant with IFRS 9 Financial Instruments.
+We recalculated selected model parameters on a sample basis, and fully the expected credit loss allowances.

-measures.